A healthy vulva — which includes the labia and vaginal opening — tastes and smells like a healthy vulva.

 You need only wash the outside — the vulva — with mild soap and water when you bathe.

 To properly wash, rinse the vulva and groin with warm water.
-You can use soap if you want — just be careful to not get any inside your vaginal canal.
+You can use soap if you want — just be careful not to get any inside your vaginal canal.

 Spread the lips of your labia apart and use a washcloth or your hands to clean around the folds.